Marzum

 Religion

 Azadi is the chief religion followed in the province, as well as its official one as part of the Sirdabi Caliphate.
 This close to Rahoum, the heartland of Azadi, the faith is strong among the populace and pagan survivals in local tradition are limited.
 There are several pilgrimage sites scattered across the province, and fact Marzum is nearly as important in the prophet al-Azad's history as Rahoum itself.
-The Bitter Mountains and Amani Hills are known for the role they played in sheltering the Prophet and his followers from their enemies during the early days of the faith, while the Garden of Inilt-esh is revered as a place visited by the early prophet Bithlah as well as Kalen.
+The Bitter Mountains and Ishmarila Hills are known for the role they played in sheltering the Prophet and his followers from their enemies during the early days of the faith, while the Garden of Inilt-esh is revered as a place visited by the early prophet Bithlah as well as Kalen.
 The tomb complex of Haleb, al-Azad's third wife, located in her own city of al-Dhoum, is another draw for the faithful.

 Cities & Towns